 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
 FA There is a Māori health plan and policy that describes the Māori perspectives of health and a commitment to the Treaty of Waitangi in the facility business plan.
 The recruitment policy includes provision of an equitable recruitment process.
-The general manager and clinical manager confirmed in interview that the service supports a Māori workforce through an equitable recruitment process.
-There were staff identifying as Māori at the time of the audit.
+The clinical leader and administration manager confirmed in interview that the service supports a Māori workforce through an equitable recruitment process.
+There were no staff identifying as Māori at the time of the audit; however, staff described the equitable recruitment process and welcoming workplace environment in interview.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
-Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
-Not Applicable The service plans to partner with a Pacific organisation (or leader who identifies as Pasifika) to guide them in producing their Pasifika plan.
+Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve Not Applicable The service plans to partner with a Pacific organisation (or leader who identifies as Pasifika) to guide them in producing their Pacific plan.
 The service has policies in place that culturally safe care is delivered; however, there is not currently a Pacific health plan in place.
-Collaboration with these relationships will assist with the development of a Pacific health plan.
-At the time of the audit, there were residents who identified as Pasifika.
+At the time of the audit, there were no residents who identified as Pasifika.